Climate Resilience Pathways: Catalyzing private sector action

 As climate-related risks loom large over the global economy, no business remains untouched.
-The compounding impacts of climate change are reshaping the global business landscape and will continue to do so even with significant cuts in greenhouse gas emissions, demanding immediate and strategic action from the private sector.
+The compounding impacts of climate change are reshaping the global business landscape , and these changes will persist even with significant reductions in greenhouse gas emissions, demanding immediate and strategic action from the private sector.

-Resilience First and Washington DC-based think-tank The Center for Climate and Energy Solutions (C2ES) have partnered to curate and deliver a year-long programme: Climate Resilience Foresight Series.
-This initiative aims to drive business action on climate resilience while enhancing organisations’ ability to anticipate, absorb, and adapt to the impacts of climate change.
+In response, Resilience First, in partnership with Washington DC-based think-tank The Center for Climate and Energy Solutions (C2ES) has launched the Climate Resilience Foresight Series.
+This year-long programme aims to drive business action on climate resilience while enhancing organisations’ ability to anticipate, absorb, and adapt to the impacts of climate change.

-• Strengthen a community of practice amongst the private sector.
+- Strengthen an emerging community of practice among the private sector.

 This expert-led series combines virtual sessions with in-person events.

-We will examine climate change as a threat multiplier in a 2 and 3 degree world, and how companies can strengthen climate resilience across five organisational dimensions:
+We will examine climate change as a threat multiplier in a 2 and 3 degree world, and how companies can strengthen climate resilience across five organisational dimensions captured in Resilience First’s Model for Organisational Resilience:

 Expected Outcomes: